napster-uk/magento-patch-7405-order-view-fix/readme.md

  Clear the cache after that and you are done.

- Many Thanks for your suport.
+ Many Thanks for your support.

  Sofiane Khelfaoui